-"ANAEROBIC" shall mean relating to, involving, or requiring an absence of free oxygen.

-"ANIMAL FEED" shall mean material, of an animal or vegetable origin, prepared as feed for domestic or farm animals.

-"DIGESTION" shall mean treatment with heat, enzymes, or a solvent in order to promote decomposition or extract essential components.

-"FOOD SCRAPS" shall mean inedible food, trimmings from the preparation of food, food-soiled paper, and edible food that is not donated.
-Food scraps shall not include used cooking oil, yellow grease or food from residential sources, or any food identified in regulations promulgated by the department in consultation with the department of agriculture and markets or any food which is subject to a recall or seizure due to the presence of pathogens, including but not limited to: Listeria Monocytogenes, confirmed Clostridium Botulinum, E. coli and all salmonella in ready-to-eat foods.

-"LANDFILL" shall mean a a facility where waste is intentionally placed and intended to remain and which is designed, constructed, operated and closed to minimize adverse environmental impacts.
+- "AEROBIC" shall mean involving the presence of oxygen. - "AGENCY" shall mean the Ulster County Resource Recovery Agency. - "ANAEROBIC" shall mean relating to, involving, or requiring an absence of free oxygen. - "ANIMAL FEED" shall mean material, of an animal or vegetable origin, prepared as feed for domestic or farm animals. - "CONTAMINATION" shall mean the intermixing of non-compostable material into food waste, so as to render such food waste impossible to compost or to otherwise undermine the composting process. - "DIGESTION" shall mean treatment with heat, enzymes, or a solvent in order to promote decomposition or extract essential components. - "FOOD SCRAPS" shall mean inedible food, trimmings from the preparation of food, food-soiled paper, and edible food that is not donated.
+Food scraps shall not include used cooking oil, yellow grease or food from residential sources, or any food identified in regulations promulgated by the department in consultation with the department of agriculture and markets or any food which is subject to a recall or seizure due to the presence of pathogens, including but not limited to: Listeria Monocytogenes, confirmed Clostridium Botulinum, E. coli and all salmonella in ready-to-eat foods. - "LANDFILL" shall mean a a facility where waste is intentionally placed and intended to remain and which is designed, constructed, operated and closed to minimize adverse environmental impacts.

-"LARGE FOOD SCRAPS GENERATOR" shall mean a person who generates at a single location an annual average of one-half ton per week or more of food scraps based on a methodology developed by the Ulster County Department of Health.
-Large food scraps generators may include but are not limited to, supermarkets, food service businesses, hotels, correctional facilities, sports or entertainment venues, hospitals, nursing homes, schools and universities, and food preparation and processing businesses.
+"LARGE FOOD SCRAPS GENERATOR" shall mean a person, business, entity or institution that generates at a single location an annual average of one-half ton per week or more of food scraps based on a methodology developed by Ulster County.
+Large food scraps generators may include but are not limited to, supermarkets, food service businesses, hotels, correctional facilities, sports or entertainment venues, hospitals, nursing homes, schools and universities, caterers and food preparation and processing businesses.
 For a location with multiple independent food service businesses, such as a mall or college campus, the entity responsible for contracting for solid waste hauling services is responsible for managing food scraps from the independent businesses.